 Impressively, some canvas tents come fitted with stove jacks that accommodate chimneys to let you use a wood stove.
 Say hello to warm and tasty meals!

-Thanks to the thickness and toughness of canvas material, it has a great capacity to endure bad weather.
-This results in improved protection from UV rays, wind, rain, and even snow.
+Thanks to the thickness and toughness of canvas material, these tents have a great capacity to endure bad weather.
+This results in improved protection for the tent from UV rays, wind, rain, and even snow.

 We do recommend you regularly maintain your canvas tent to prolong its lifespan.

 If you’ve ever come across those amazing pictures on Instagram or Pinterest where a large bell tent houses a bed, sofa, table, chairs, and luxury lights, then you know what we’re talking about.
 That’s right — glamping!